Lawrence A. Cunningham

 BA, Economics, University of Delaware; JD, Yeshiva University

-Lawrence A. Cunningham writes in MarketWatch that stock splits degrade a company’s shareholder quality.
+Lawrence A. Cunningham writes in MarketWatch that a voting visibility database would improve the quality of shareholder voting.

 - next ›